solutionphil/PhrozenArco/README.md

 - ☑️ Added Z_Tilt_Adjust for levelling the left and right Z-Axis (triggered by entering Z_Tilt_Adjust in console or click the [small icon](https://github.com/user-attachments/assets/8f263903-70f9-4fa7-9d32-b4b9a3c52ba4) aside of homing in mainsail) 📏
 - ☑️ Added for Screws_Tilt_Adjust and Z-Tilt_Adjust a homing first before performing the action to avoid scratching the bed under unhomed condition 🏠
 - ☑️ Added Adaptive Mesh with individual number of meshing points depending on object size (⚠️ needs Orca Adjustments)📐
+- ☑️ Added Light Toggle switch for Mainsail (🫶 thanks to Jay S. and Edwin T.) 💡
  - ... new feature will be added soon here

 Instructions📑: